superluminar-io/aws-luminarlz-cli/blueprints/foundational/README.md

 that are deployed via the LZA.

 These are configured in the [customizations-config](templates/customizations-config.yaml.liquid) file.
-LZA supports deploying Cloudformation templates which in this project are generated via the [Customizations](customizations/bin/customizations.ts) CDK app.
+LZA supports deploying CloudFormation templates which in this project are generated via the [Customizations](customizations/bin/customizations.ts) CDK app.

 ## AWS access